Mapping the transcriptomic cosmos of inflammatory bowel disease

 Collaborators

-Outside of the above working teams we were fortunate enough to collaborate with many individuals, both internal and external, who were crucial to our research effort.
+Outside of the above working teams we were fortunate enough to seek the expertise of many individuals, both internal and external, who were crucial to our research effort.
 This included Laura Fachal, Velislava Petrova, Carla Jones Bell, Nikolaos Panousis, Matiss Ozols, Guillaume Noell, Steven Leonard, Reem Satti, Daniele Corridoni, Vivek Iyer, David Ochoa and Chris Wallace.